Belle Vue Clinic, Kolkata

-Belle Vue Clinic is an NABH accredited premiere medical care institution that is one of the earliest hospitals established in Kolkata.
+Belle Vue Clinic is a NABH accredited for-profit private hospital chain that is one of the earliest hospitals established in Kolkata.
 The hospital is a part of the M.P Birla Group that owns and runs a large number of businesses and enterprises in the city.
-Priyamvada Devi Birla, wife of the late Madhav Prasad Birla is the founder of this hospital.
-Belle Vue Clinic had the first ICCU in the private sector in 1971 and the first centre, to start renal transplant.
-It also became the first centre in eastern India conducting tissue typing for Organ Transplant patients.
+Priyamvada Devi Birla, wife of the late Madhav Prasad Birla, is the founder of this hospital.
+Belle Vue Clinic had the first ICCU in the private sector in 1971 and was the first centre to start renal transplants.
+It also became the first centre in eastern India to conduct tissue typing for Organ Transplant patients.

 Overview

 Belle Vue is centrally located in Kolkata.
-It's one of the larger multi-specialty hospitals in the city having a 241-bed capacity.
-The hospital opened in 1967 and was one of the earliest to be established in Kolkata and in the greater eastern region of the country.
+It is one of the larger multi-specialty hospitals in the city having a 241-bed capacity.
+The hospital opened in 1967 and was one of the earliest to be established in Kolkata and the greater eastern region of the country.
 Many distinguished personalities from West Bengal, from artists to politicians have, at various times, been admitted to Belle Vue for treatment.
-Some of them include the 14th Speaker of the Lok Sabha and a former Member of parliament, Somnath Chatterjee who died at 89 from cardiac arrest while undergoing treatment at the hospital.
+Some of them include the 14th Speaker of the Lok Sabha and a former Member of parliament, and Somnath Chatterjee who died at 89 from cardiac arrest while undergoing treatment at the hospital.
+Ex Chief minister of West Bengal Buddhadeb Bhattacharya, Mahanayak Uttam Kumar, Mahanayika Suchitra Sen, famous actor Saumitra Chetterjee, Oscar winner Satyajit Ray was also admitted to this Hospital.
 Noted Bengali fiction writer and socio-political activist Mahasweta Devi was also admitted to Belle Vue with a urinary tract ailment.

 Belle Vue Clinic will set up two hospitals at Rajarhat a 164-bed general hospital and a 400-bed multispecialty facility.